Hinder: When the Smoke Clears and The Reign: 2014–2017

-After playing a show at the venue "Ziggy's By The Sea" in Wilmington, North Carolina the group did an interview with The Baltimore Sun and talked about the band's place over the course of the past year.
+After playing a show at the venue "Ziggy's by the Sea" in Wilmington, North Carolina, the group did an interview with The Baltimore Sun and talked about the band's place over the course of the past year.
 The group stated that they had no choice but to find a new lead singer in order to keep the band alive.
 The band went on to say that the change in singers was a fresh start for both Hinder and Austin Winkler, and that they are searching for another hit song as big as "Lips of an Angel".

 On March 7, 2016, the band announced that their upcoming acoustic EP would be titled Stripped and will be released May 13, 2016.
-The EP will feature six tracks with one newly recorded track titled "Not an Addict", which was originally recorded by K's Choice.

-The band went out on tour in support of the new EP on the "Stripped Tour" with new rock band Like a Storm as the opening act. the tour consisted of 22 shows over the course of June through July 2016.
+The EP will feature six tracks with one newly-recorded track titled "Not an Addict", which was originally recorded by K's Choice.
+The band went out on tour in support of the new EP on the Stripped Tour with Like a Storm as the opening act.
+The tour consisted of 22 shows over the course of June through July 2016.
 On March 2, 2017, the band announced a summer tour with Nonpoint.

-On June 12, 2017, the band finally announced the title of their sixth studio album The Reign, which was released on August 11, 2017.
+On June 12, 2017, they announced the title of their sixth studio album The Reign, which was released on August 11, 2017.
 On August 29, 2017, it was revealed the remaining original members of Hinder were suing former lead singer Austin Winkler for trademark infringement.
-The lawsuit alleges Winkler is currently promoting his own performances for his fall 2017 solo tour and music by the "unlawful use and exploitation of the Hinder trademark," and the group are asking Winkler to cease infringement and to pay over "all gains, profits and advantages realized from his infringing."
-In support of their new album The Reign, on September 22, 2017, Hinder announced a fall co-headlining tour with Josh Todd & the Conflict.
-The tour will run from October through December with Wayland and Adelitas Way supporting.
+The lawsuit alleges that Winkler was promoting his own performances for his fall 2017 solo tour and music by the "unlawful use and exploitation of the Hinder trademark", and the group are asking Winkler to cease infringement and to pay over "all gains, profits and advantages realized from his infringing."
+In support of The Reign, on September 22, 2017, Hinder announced a fall co-headlining tour with Josh Todd & the Conflict.
+The tour ran from October through December with Wayland and Adelitas Way supporting.